 To enable us to provide the right advice we need you to provide us with complete information about the risk(s) that you face and those that you want to be insured for.
 You should also tell us about any relevant changes as they occur so that we can review your insurance needs accordingly.

 Customer Relations / Complaints

 Clients not satisfied with our services should contact our Complaints Officer.
-We are members of the Financial Ombudsman Service (FOS), a free consumer service.
-Further information is available from our office or contact FOS directly on 1300 780 808 or visit www.fos.org.au.
-We also follow The Insurance Brokers Code of Practice.
+We are members of the Australian Financial Complaints Authority (AFCA)), a free consumer service.
+Further information is available from our office or contact AFCA directly on 1800 931 678 or visit www.afca.org.au.
+We also follow the Insurance Brokers Code of Practice.

 We hold a Professional Indemnity Policy.
 This policy is designed to pay claims by Third Parties (including our clients) arising out of our Professional Negligence and satisfies the requirements for compensation arrangements under Section 912B of The Act.

 Our Sources of Income

 When placing your insurance we usually receive a commission from the Insurer.
 The amount varies between 0% and 15% of the base premium you pay.
 Where a policy is cancelled before the period of insurance has ended we will usually retain the commission on any return premium involved.